clarionut/tinyQuan-test-code/README.md

 # tinyQuan test code
-A first attempt at adding a screensaver to the tinyQuan sketch
+Modified code to add a screensaver to the tinyQuan sketch, blanking the screen after a user-definable time interval (default 30s).

+I don't have the hardware to test this code, but have been told that it works correctly.